buzden/deptycheck/README.md

 Installation is done with a built-in facility of the Idris 2 compiler, so consult to [its documentation](https://idris2.readthedocs.io/en/latest/reference/packages.html?highlight=--install#using-package-files) to see where the library is installed.
+It the future, we are planning to migrate all stuff related to building, testing and installation to `pack`.